Product Guide

 • See average timelines: filing to publication, filing to first office action

-• Browse their case load with status breakdowns
+• Browse their case load with status breakdowns, filterable by Nice class

 • Filter their cases by status, class, mark type, office action, and TTAB involvement